bos-sci/anatomy-docs/README.md

 ##### Adding a component to the library
 1. Add component in `/library`.
-2. Add subfolder in `/docs/components` with a variants controller e.g. `ButtonVariants.tsx`.
+2. Add subfolder in `/docs/components` with a variants controller, e.g. `ButtonVariants.tsx`.
 3. Add variants.
-    - Cases in switch case must match variant id's in Contentful (spacing and casing).
+    - Cases in switch case must match variant ids in Contentful (spacing and casing).
 4. Add component to `Preview.tsx`.
     - Case in switch case must match docs site route for that component.